Strategic Dynamic Pricing with Network Effects: Introduction

-Moreover, on the theory side an extensive study has examined the strategic and welfare implications of network externalities.
-A consistent finding in the literature is that network externalities alter customer behavior \cite{katz1985network, farrell1986installed, arthur1989competing, economides1989desirability, economides1996network, cabral2011dynamic, saaskilahti2015buying}.
-In particular, \cite{farrell1986installed} deal with indirect positive network externalities and show that its effect may inhibit innovation. \cite{economides1996network} studies the incentive of an exclusive holder of a technology to share it with competitors in a market with network externalities and shows that the innovator is better off as one of many oligopolists firms rather than as a monopolist (a related question is recently studied in \cite{cai2016keeping}).
-The Marketing literature has examined pricing with ``experience'' or ``network'' effects \cite{cabral1999monopoly, bass1980relationship, clarke1982optimal, kalish1983monopolist, besanko1990optimal, candogan2012optimal}, and \cite{hu2016secrecy}.
-In particular, \cite{candogan2012optimal} and \cite{bloch2013pricing} study the optimal static pricing policy of a seller selling a divisible good (service) to consumers with network externalities.
-They consider a two-stage game in which a seller decides on the prices and then buyers decide their consumption in an equilibrium.
-Given a set of prices, their model takes the form of a network game among agents that interact locally, which relates to a series of papers such as \cite{ballester2006s, bramoulle2007public, corbo2007importance, galeotti2009influencing}, and \cite{bramoulle2014strategic} (a related model is more recently investigated in \cite{cohen2013designing} and \cite{fainmesser2016pricing}).
-More recently, \cite{Manshadi2017promotion} have considered the optimal pricing policy of network goods in a setting with two pricing periods and studied the effect of network structure.
-Also, closely related are \cite{hartline2008optimal, hu2015liking} which focus on algorithmic question of finding revenue maximizing strategy.
+Moreover, on the theory side, a line of research has examined the strategic and welfare implications of network effects.
+In particular, \cite{candogan2012optimal}, \cite{cohen2013designing}, and \cite{bloch2013pricing} study the optimal static price sequence of a seller selling a divisible good (service) to consumers with network effects.
+They consider a two-stage game in which a seller decides on the prices, and then buyers decide their consumption in an equilibrium.
+Given a set of prices, their model takes the form of a network game among agents that interact locally, which relates to a series of papers such as \cite{ballester2006s, bramoulle2007public, galeotti2009influencing}, and \cite{bramoulle2014strategic}.
+Related models are more recently investigated in \cite{fainmesser2016pricing}, \cite{Manshadi17}, and \cite{belloni2017mechanism}.
+In particular, \cite{Manshadi17} consider promotion planning of network products and study the effect of network structure.